dtu-qmcm/qmcm_handbook/quarto_project/departing.md

 If you want to extend access to your DTU profile, including access to all the related services, you can get extensions of up to six months at a time.
 The extension needs to be actively requested **before the employment termination date**.

 1. The employee, whose profile should be extended, must sign a non-disclosure agreement.
 You can find the NDA in [DTU Inside](https://www.inside.dtu.dk/-/media/dtu-inside/institutter-og-centre/biosustain/dtu_biosustain/hr-/nda/extension-of-access_nda_2024-02-29.doc)
-2. The immediate manager must file a request for a prolongation of an active DTU profile with CFB-HR (HR@biosustain.dtu.dk) including:
+2. The immediate manager must file a request for a prolongation of an active DTU profile with [CFB-HR](mailto:HR@biosustain.dtu.dk) including:
     - The signed NDA from the employee
     - End date for the prolongation.